How to visit Antarctica on a Ross Sea Antarctic Expedition

 Zodiacs – Oceanwide Expeditions Ross Sea, Antarctica

-The Ross Sea is a deep bay in the Southern Ocean off Antarctica and has been nicknamed “The Last Ocean.”
+The Ross Sea has been nicknamed “The Last Ocean.”
 It’s because researchers, in their investigations to map out human impacts on the oceans globally, found this to be the most pristine piece of ocean left on Earth.

 It makes you feel kinda sad but also inspired to visit the Ross Sea Antarctica.